Post-Exposure Protocol

 Post-Exposure Dosage Chart

 Reference chart for 0.4 mg/kg post-exposure dosing.
-Each dose in the two-dose protocol uses this amount.
+Each dose in the 2-dose protocol uses this amount.

 110 lbs (50 kg)20 mg7 tablets3-4 tablets2 tablets